cacheable

 Wrap / Memoization for Sync and Async Functions

-Cacheable and CacheableMemory has a feature called wrap that allows you to wrap a function in a cache.
+Cacheable and CacheableMemory has a feature called wrap that comes from @cacheable/memoize and allows you to wrap a function in a cache.
 This is useful for memoization and caching the results of a function.
 You can wrap a sync or async function in a cache.
 Here is an example of how to use the wrap function:

 import { Cacheable } from 'cacheable';